 The shallow waters at the foot of the north-facing slopes of Robberg are ideal conditions in which to witness the inshore mobbing of great white sharks by the fur seals.
 It is a behaviour trait often recorded at the seal colony and one that I find fascinating and plan to further document.
 Great white sharks are ambush predators with predations mostly taking place in deeper water, channels and along the fringes of kelp forests.
 When in the clear, shallow water close to the mountain however, the seals are able to spot the sharks and chase them off.
 The best time of year to view the sharks is during the winter months, June-August here in South Africa, and being able to observe them in their natural habitat without the aid of chumming and such really is an awesome experience.
 Great white sharks are apex predators and play a key role in maintaining healthy oceanic ecosystems.
 A protected species in South African waters since 1991, these sharks are recorded as Vulnerable (VU) on the IUCN Red List of Threatened Species and as such every effort should be made to ensure their survival.
 White sharks are not the only big shark species to be encountered off the Peninsula.
 Hammerheads can often be seen in the bay; large schools of juveniles historically being spotted in the area.
 Taking the distribution limits of the three hammerhead species present in South African waters (nine species globally) into account, the species recorded in Plettenberg Bay is possibly of the smooth variety.
 The common name describing the lack of middle indentation in the cephalofoil (read weirdly shaped head) and not its attitude to life in general.
 The smooth hammerhead is listed as Vulnerable while the other two species, the scalloped (Sphyrna lewini) and the great (Sphyrna mokarran) are both listed as Endangered (EN).
 The IUCN status of these four shark species alone highlights the importance of MPAs in our waters, and of course globally.

 MPAs function differently to terrestrial reserves in that they are dynamic, fluid and not constrained by fences.
 Animals are able to freely move, to migrate and to follow food sources, between the protected and unprotected patches of the ocean.
 One of the main goals of an MPA is that by providing a refuge, certain species are able to build up their numbers and spill over into the surrounding unprotected waters and thereby begin to replenish a region.
 The current management strategy of MPAs is to take the holistic approach in conserving an area’s biodiversity and key habitats (such as known nursery areas) as opposed to the single-species-based form of protection.
 The Robberg MPA, situated in the warm temperate South Coast zone, contains an array of coastal rocky and sandy habitats, as well as offshore reefs, and provides a refuge supporting a rich diversity of species.
 A number of the species frequenting these protected waters are recorded on the IUCN Red List of Threatened Species.
 The red steenbras (Petrus rupestris) and black musselcracker (Cymatoceps nasutus), are endemic while both the red and white steenbras (Lithognathus lithognathus) are listed as Vulnerable.
 Globally threatened turtles are annually observed within the MPA boundaries; the loggerhead turtle (Caretta caretta) is Vulnerable while the green turtle (Chelonia mydas) is Endangered and the hawksbill turtle (Eretmochelys imbricata) is Critically Endangered (CR).
 The leatherback turtle (Dermochelys coriacea), a rare visitor to the bay, is listed as Vulnerable.
-With approximately only 2 500 of the Vulnerable Indo-Pacific humpback dolphins (Sousa chinensis) remaining worldwide, it is of great importance to afford protection to the small resident population here in Plettenberg Bay.
+With only a few thousand of the Endangered Indian Ocean humpback dolphins (Sousa plumbea) remaining worldwide, it is of great importance to afford protection to the small resident population here in Plettenberg Bay.
 Watching them surfing waves off the Point remains one of my favourite memories, a memory I hope will not be just that.

 Other dolphin species that can be spotted feeding offshore and enjoying a surf are the long-beaked common dolphin (Delphinus capensis) and the common (Tursiops truncates) and Indo-Pacific (Tursiops aduncus) bottlenose dolphins.
 If you are lucky, you can spot one of the secretive resident Bryde’s whales (Balaenoptera edeni) lunge-feeding in deeper waters but more than likely you’ll just be able to snatch a quick glimpse of a dorsal fin 3 km away.
 Between June and November, the stillness of the bay is punctuated with the breaching splashes of migrating humpback (Megaptera novaeangliae) and southern right (Eubalaena australis) whales.
 With adjacent waters offering protected feeding grounds, the terrestrial reserve provides sanctuary to a number of breeding seabird species.
 White-breasted cormorant (Phalacrocorax lucidus) can be found sharing space on the rocky ledges of the seal colony while African black oystercatcher (Haematopus moquini) can be seen strutting along the beaches and foraging in the rockpools.
 During my morning run, I always like to take a moment (well, a few moments…there’s a fair bit of uphill on Robberg) to sit on a rock by the ocean’s edge to “take it all in” and every time I am left in awe by the rugged beauty and the astounding biodiversity that is crammed into this relatively small area.